ProjectLibertyLabs/gateway/.github/PULL_REQUEST_TEMPLATE.md

 @ any other developers who worked on the PR with you

 ### Change summary

-- A detailed list of bulleted
-- changes that go into detail about
-- the specifics of the changes
+A general summary of the changes.
-- to the codebase

 ### Steps to Verify